10 Cool Things to do in Nuuk Greenland

 Nuuk sits on the banks of one of the world’s largest system of fjords.
 This extensive collection of waterways is a beautiful place to explore by boat, with towering, snow-capped peaks and spectacular icebergs waiting around every twist and turn.

-As well taking boat trips out into the fjords, there are countless opportunities to explore by land, hiking along the ridges, climbing the tall mountains and really getting into the outdoor spirit that the locals love.
+As well as taking boat trips out into the fjords, there are countless opportunities to explore by land, hiking along the ridges, climbing the tall mountains and really getting into the outdoor spirit that the locals love.

 Viator offers a Small Group Boat Tour to the Fiords from Nuuk